gratajik/book-memory-bank/memory_update_prompts.md

 ```
 We've established important plot developments regarding [plot element].
 Please:

-1. Update Plot/master_outline.md with these developments
+1. Update the master outline with these developments
 2. Record any foreshadowing or setups for future events
-3. Update character profiles affected by these plot points
+3. Update Core/world_and_characters.md for characters affected by these plot points
+4. Update Core/story_structure.md with any narrative implications
-4. Ensure timeline consistency across all memory bank files
+5. Ensure timeline consistency across all memory bank files
-5. Update Core/activeContext.md with the new narrative direction
+6. Update Core/activeContext.md with the new narrative direction
 ```

 ## Memory Bank Audit Prompts